 Other articles in this issue of the journal covered the development of Kew Road, the origins of a Richmond pressure group, pleasant Sunday afternoons at the Congregational Church and the odd case of a toddler lost and found on the towpath in 1902.

-The journal is priced at £4.95 (£3.95 to members).
-To find out how to buy a copy go to our Bookshop page or order online below.
-We charge £1.50 for postage and packing to addresses in the UK.
+The journal is priced at £5 (£4 to members).
+To find out how to buy a copy go to our Bookshop page.

 Find out more about other issues of Richmond History: